saketh333/WhiteBoard/README.md

 adding a feature that indicates the missing values

+## Time Series

+__Patterns in a time series plot__

+Trends - rising or falling of the output for a time period.
+Seasonality - ex (trend repeats every year at a particular time interval)
+Cyclicals - trends that dont repeat | follow a pattern

+A Time Series plot usually has a Value that is being tracked on  y-axis and time on x-axis (usually 12 month) different years are showed using different lines.

+__Exponential Smoothing Models_

+These models predict the future values by giving more weight to the most recent value and gradually decresing as the values get older

+__ETS__

+Time Series = Error (+ * ()) Trend (+ * ()) Seasonality terms

+We use Additivity | Multiplicative terms based on the underling data (time series decomposing plot)

+for example we use __+__ if the trend/seasonality component is contant over time __*__ if the trend/seasonality have varying magnitude.

+Some questions to be asked are is there a trend, if yes! is it Increasing or Decreasing or Constant then Seasonality....................

+### Simple Exponential Smooting

+This Uses wt = alpha(1 - alpha)^t to calculate the weights, these weights are decreasing exponentially over the period of time

+0 < alpha < 1, most recent t = 0 and 1 2 3.......

 ## Projects
 Data Drop Box - Data From Zendesk and Net Suite to Azure Sql Database NCPDP - FTP to Azure Sql Database (Runs every Month) Automated with Logic apps and Data Factory